COVID-19 Housing Assistance

 Free Counseling Available to Homeowners and Renters

 Governor Murphy and Housing and Mortgage Finance Agency (HMFA) announced an expansion in the NJ HMFA's Housing Counseling Initiative during the pandemic.
 Now free assistance is available from housing counselors to help homeowners going through foreclosure, which includes pre-foreclosure and rental assistance counseling.
 Even families that are receiving some sort of relief are expressing concern at their ability to make back payments on rent, mortgages, property taxes, etc. A housing counselor can help you understand what sort of relief is available for your situation and build an action plan to get you to the other side of this crisis with your best possible outcomes.
-You may also seek help through this program by calling 1-800-NJ-HOUSE.
+You may also seek help through this program by calling 800-654-6873.

 Help for Homeowners - Counselors will provide an analysis of the client’s financial situation; evaluation of the current value of the home that is subject to the mortgage; review of options such as lender in-house modifications that may include restructuring or refinancing strategies; and the approval of an action plan by all interested parties.
 In the case of foreclosure prevention, whether or not the homeowner is in foreclosure, the goal is to assist the homeowners in retaining their homes with an affordable mortgage, however this result cannot be guaranteed in all situations and some instances may require assisting with a soft transition.
-Learn more about help for homeowners here.
+Learn more about help for homeowners here or here.

 Help for Renters - Counselors will provide an analysis of the client’s financial situation, and guide tenants through budget and credit repair, assist with fair housing issues, and eviction diversion and transition, if necessary.
-Renters can also review the list of NJHMFA Properties Affected by Rent Increase Suspension to see if their property is affected by the recent rent increase freeze.
 Learn more about help for renters here.